akuity/kargo/docs/docs/30-how-to-guides/20-managing-credentials.md

 preferred by the user.

 :::info
-Kargo uses Kubernetes `Namespace`s to demarcate project boundaries. `Secret`s representing credentials will typically exist in the same `Namespace` as the `Stage` resources that will require them.
+Kargo uses Kubernetes `Namespace`s to mark project boundaries. `Secret`s representing credentials will typically exist in the same `Namespace` as the `Stage` resources that will require them.
 There are exceptions to this, which are covered in the next section.